ktrushin/ganvigar/README.md

     "languages": ["Python", "C++"],
     "image": {
         "name": "__USER_NAME__/my-proj-dev",
-        "dockerfile": "ganvigar/dev.dockerfile"
     },
     "container": {"name": "__USER_NAME__-my-proj-dev"}
 }
 ```

 ### Artifacts
-Given username `foo` and the above configuration, `devenv-lauch` produces the
+Given username `jdoe` and the above configuration, `devenv-lauch` produces the
 following chain of images:
 ```
-foo/u22
-foo/u22-cpp
-foo/u22-cpp-py
-foo/my-proj-dev
+jdoe/u22
+jdoe/u22-cpp
+jdoe/u22-cpp-py
+jdoe/my-proj-dev
 ```
-where `foo/u22` is the very first element of the chain.
+where `jdoe/u22` is the very first element of the chain.
 It is derived from the
 stock `ubuntu:22.04` image by adding the user and common utilities.
 On top of
-`foo/u22`, `foo/u22-cpp` is built by installing the C++ toolchain.
+`jdoe/u22`, `jdoe/u22-cpp` is built by installing the C++ toolchain.
 The third
-element of the chain is `foo/u22-cpp-py`, which has the Python toolchain in
+element of the chain is `jdoe/u22-cpp-py`, which has the Python toolchain in
-addition to everything from `foo/u22-cpp`.
-Finaly, `foo/my-proj-dev` is built
+addition to everything from `jdoe/u22-cpp`.
+Finaly, `jdoe/my-proj-dev` is built
-from `foo/u22-cpp-py` with a user-provided dockerfile.
+from `jdoe/u22-cpp-py` with a user-provided dockerfile.

 For each image in the produced chain, the tag is the abbreviated MD5 sum of the
 respective image inputs, i.e. all the data it depends on including base image
 name and tag, dockerfile, username, files copied to the image, etc.

-The `foo-my-proj-dev` container is created from the `foo/my-proj-dev` image.
+The `jdoe-my-proj-dev` container is created from the `jdoe/my-proj-dev` image.
 User's home directory is mapped into the container, working directory is changed
 to that from where `devenv-lauch` was run and the user is put into the
 environment under its username.

-One thing to be noted in the image chain is the `foo` prefix for the image
+One thing to be noted in the image chain is the `jdoe` prefix for the image
 names.
 Although image tags already depend on the username, having the username
 in an image name can simplify managing the images on the machines used
 collectively by several developers.
 The `devenv-lauch` utility adds a username